The Hidden Powers of a Sheep

 By JUDITH D. SCHWARTZ

 In the early 19th century, 70 percent of the forests in my home state of Vermont were cleared, primarily for sheep farming.
 Vermont’s “merino mania” had begun just a few years earlier, in 1809, when William Jarvis, U.S. Consul to Portugal under Thomas Jefferson, took advantage of Spain’s turmoil under Napoleon’s invasion to import 200 of Spain’s prized Royal Escorial flock.
 It turned out that our rocky soil and hilly terrain suited sheep farming just fine; Jarvis soon smuggled in more and more Spanish sheep, and, for a time, Vermont became the center of the American wool trade.

 At its peak in 1840, the industry supported more than 100,000 sheep in the town of Bennington, where I live.
 Our own property was reportedly once a sheep farm.
 We still have sections of stone wall that marked the pasture boundary.
 Today there’s barely a handful of small sheep farms left in the county.
 So, too, with the wool industry at large.
 Across the country, wool mills—once an American mainstay—have all but disappeared.

 And yet, there are stirrings of a wool revival.
 The wool sock industry is thriving (witness the rise of Smartwool and Darn Tough).
 Shoe companies, too, like Allbirds and Baabuk (both launched on Kickstarter) feature wool sneakers and walking shoes; even brands like Nike and Converse have niche wool products.

 Wool’s renaissance is arising for three main reasons.
 The first is that wool is, quite simply, one of the most efficient materials on the planet.
 Nothing is toastier than wool, yet its insulating properties also keep you cool.
 Wool is also durable, fire-resistant, entirely natural, suited to a variety of uses, infinitely renewable, biodegradable (within a year vs. up to centuries for synthetic fabrics), and unlike synthetics, it won’t stink when you sweat.
 Furthermore, wool is relatively animal friendly, despite PETA campaigns to the contrary.
-[See Craftsmanship Quarterly‘s story, “Eco-Fashion’s Animal Rights Delusion.”]
+[See Craftsmanship Magazine‘s story, “Eco-Fashion’s Animal Rights Delusion.”]